tivolicloud/interface/BUILD_WIN.md

     It will use the directory: `C:\Users\[username]\tivoli\qt`

-    It will **also get big!** Use this environement variable to change it:
+    It will **also get big!** Use this environment variable to change it:

     `set TIVOLI_QT_BASE=D:\path\to\qt`